ydchen0806/TokenUnify/README.md

-# TokenUnify: Scalable Autoregressive Visual Pre-training with Mixture Token Prediction
+# TokenUnify: Scalable Autoregressive Visual Pre-training with Mixture Token Prediction (Under review)
 This repository contains the official implementation of the paper **TokenUnify: Scalable Autoregressive Visual Pre-training with Mixture Token Prediction**.
 It provides all the experimental settings and source code used in our research.
 The paper also includes theoretical proofs.
 For more details, please refer to our original paper.

 <div style="text-align: center;">